Healthy Homes Assessment Alicetown

 Home Assessments Alicetown for Rental Properties

-There are numerous things you should look for during an house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous things to check during an house review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch now and schedule your rental properties home assessment.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can have a significant impact for property owners and landlords.
+For specialist advice get in touch now and schedule your rental property home assessment.

 home assessments for rental properties